-In June 2020, we entered into the Sales Agreement with Jefferies.
-In accordance with the terms of the Sales Agreement, we may offer and sell shares of our common stock having an aggregate offering price of up to \$150.0 million from time to time through Jefferies, acting as our sales agent.
-As of December 31, 2022 and March 31, 2023, \$76.2 million of our common stock remained available to be sold under the Sales Agreement, subject to conditions specified in the Sales Agreement.
+In accordance with the terms of the Sales Agreement, we may offer and sell shares of our common stock having an aggregate offering price of up to \$150.0 million from time to time through or to Jefferies, acting as our sales agent.
+As of December 31, 2022 and June 30, 2023, \$76.2 million of our common stock remained available to be sold under the Sales Agreement, subject to conditions specified in the Sales Agreement.